python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_0a_preliminaries.md

 ### Prerequisites

 - Cloud storage to save your work. (see Ways to save your work below for links)
-- Login to Horizon VMWare
+- Login to Horizon VMware
 - Launch VS Code
 - Install python extension
 - Install python